Penalty fare: Russia

+South Korea

 Switzerland

 Switzerland operates a similar system to Germany.
 Long-distance trains have a ticket inspector on board who checks all tickets.
 The purchase of tickets on board was no longer possible after 10 December 2011.
 Local trains within a Tarifverbunde (local zone fare systems) use penalty fares with random checks.
 For example, in North-West Switzerland the penalty fare is CHF 100, but the monthly season costs CHF 75.
 Even with relatively infrequent ticket checks there is a financial incentive to remain legal.

+Sweden

+The Stockholm Metro operates a penalty fare scheme for passengers that do not have a valid paper ticket, e-ticket or validated smart and contactless cards.
+The penalty fare is 1500 SEK on top of the appropriate fare for that journey, which is 39 SEK or 26 SEK for concessions, and must be paid within 10 days.
+There is a right of appeal to ISS.

 Australia

 Five states run train networks: New South Wales, Victoria, Queensland, Western Australia and South Australia, and all have different penalty fares.

 In New South Wales, the penalty for travelling without a valid ticket is $200, with the maximum penalty being $550.

 In Victoria, passengers intercepted by authorised officers without a valid ticket are given the option of having their name and address taken and having the circumstances of their offence documented which may result in a $217 fine being mailed to their address.
 Passengers also have the option of purchasing a $75 on-the-spot penalty fare with their credit card or debit card, which cannot be appealed.
+This means destitute people pay multiple times the penalty than a multi-millionaire, should they not have the means to pay instantly.

 In Queensland, the penalty for travelling without a valid ticket is $227.

 In Western Australia, the on-the-spot penalty fare cost is $100.

 In South Australia, the penalty for travelling without a valid ticket is $220.

 Taiwan

-In Taiwan Railways Administration, anyone who caught fare evading can be charged full fare plus an extra 50% penalty fare.
+In intercity railways, i.e. Taiwan Railway and Taiwan High Speed Rail, anyone who is caught fare evading can be charged the full fare plus an extra 50% penalty fare.

-In Taipei MRT, min NT$1,500.

-In Kaohsiung Circular light rail, if caught fare evading, penalty fare will be 50 multiple from the normal single fare.
+In urban rail transit systems, if caught fare evading, the penalty fare will be 50 times the normal ticket fare.